Browen Mary Lewis1

 Last Edited=2 May 2005

-Frederick George Borwick was born on 25 February 1948.1 He is the son of Lt.-Col. Michael George Borwick and Veronica June Harrison.2 He died on 1 February 1969 at age 20, as a result of a car crash.1
+Frederick George Borwick was born on 25 February 1948.1 He was the son of Lt.-Col. Michael George Borwick and Veronica June Harrison.2 He died on 1 February 1969 at age 20, as a result of a car crash.1

 Citations

-2. [S202] Announcements, The Daily Telegraph, London, U.K., 25 February 2005.
-Hereinafter cited as The Daily Telegraph.
+2. [S466] Notices, The Telegraph, London, UK, 25 February 2005.
+Hereinafter cited as The Telegraph.

 James Quinton Borwick1